-But be firm with your child’s wake up time as you would with his bedtime.
+But be firm with his wake up time as you would with bedtime.
 You don’t have to start your day at 5am because he’s awake.
 Instead, teach him to wait and understand that wake up time doesn’t happen the minute he’s up.

 How?
 Do strategic check-ins.

 First, come with the right mindset, especially on your first few attempts.
-This means expecting your toddler will probably wake up at 5am, not hoping he’ll sleep in and feel disappointed when he doesn’t.
+This means expecting that he’ll probably wake up at 5am, not hoping he’ll sleep in (and feel disappointed when he doesn’t(.
 Remain calm and focused, knowing you’re here to solve a sleep problem that will get better.

 Then, at the first sign he’s awake, walk into his room and explain it’s not wake up time yet.

 Keep your tone subdued and your check-in short—30 seconds at most.
 Encourage him to go back to sleep until you say it’s wake up time.
 Re-tuck him in bed as you did the night before to signal you’re not here to get him up for the day.